amit17051980/win-vagrant-docker-xcp/README.md

 * TBC
 * TBC

-## Update the 'documentum-environment.profile' for appropriate passwords, and use HashiCorp Vault to store these for future reference.
+## Update the files below before proceed

+* media-files/tomcat-users.xml : Update passwords
+* documentum-environment.profile : Update passwords

 ## Run the command below to create the VM with all the relevant containers.